-In related news, Director Paul Grinberg sold 30,000 shares of Axos Financial stock in a transaction dated Monday, May 5th.
-The shares were sold at an average price of $68.09, for a total transaction of $2,042,700.00.
-Following the sale, the director now directly owns 113,295 shares in the company, valued at $7,714,256.55.
-The trade was a 20.94 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Sara Wardell-Smith bought 3,000 shares of the firm's stock in a transaction that occurred on Tuesday, March 4th.
-The stock was bought at an average price of $64.73 per share, with a total value of $194,190.00.
-Following the transaction, the director now directly owns 10,250 shares in the company, valued at $663,482.50.
-This represents a 41.38 % increase in their ownership of the stock.
+In related news, Director Paul Grinberg sold 30,000 shares of Axos Financial stock in a transaction on Monday, May 5th.
+The shares were sold at an average price of $68.09, for a total value of $2,042,700.00.
+Following the completion of the sale, the director now owns 113,295 shares of the company's stock, valued at approximately $7,714,256.55.
+This trade represents a 20.94% decrease in their position.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, Director Sara Wardell-Smith purchased 3,000 shares of the firm's stock in a transaction on Tuesday, March 4th.
+The shares were acquired at an average price of $64.73 per share, with a total value of $194,190.00.
+Following the purchase, the director now directly owns 10,250 shares in the company, valued at $663,482.50.
+This represents a 41.38% increase in their position.
 The disclosure for this purchase can be found here.
-Corporate insiders own 5.07% of the company's stock.
+5.07% of the stock is owned by insiders.

-Axos Financial Profile
+Axos Financial Company Profile

 (